-If you’re anything like us at the beginning of our yoga journey, you probably don’t know the difference between each style of yoga, let alone which would suit you best.
-Use this quick bite size guide for a breakdown of each style.
+If you’re anything like us at the beginning of your yoga journey, you might not know the difference between each style of yoga, let alone which would suit you best.
+Use this quick bite size guide for an easy breakdown of each style.

 Most yoga styles can be referred to as ‘Hatha’, it simply means the practice of physical yoga postures.
 Typically a Hatha class will be a gentle introduction to basic yoga poses, a slower but physical practice of correct form, great for beginners.

 A dynamic and continual flowing sequence of postures, helping with flexibility, focus, conditioning and muscle development.
 Vinyasa can be a fairly active practise which uses the breath to help move deeper into a pose.
 A good class for beginners.